smokeyfro/website/content/tutorials/create-a-sitemap-without-a-plugin.md

 category: WordPress
 difficulty: Easy
 type: Article
-searchTerms: wordpress, sitemap, beans, tutorials, tuts, tutorial
-excerpt: "In this tutorial, I cover the steps needed to create a sitemap, without using a plugin.
+description: "In this tutorial, I cover the steps needed to create a sitemap, without using a plugin.
 This is something that Thierry came up with, so full credit to him for the code.
 I'm just sharing it here so you guys can use it too."
 ---

 ## What is a sitemap?